 Rails Bundle Install and Gemfile

 Bundler makes sure that Ruby applications always use the exact gems and versions that you need while keeping a consistent environment and gem dependencies satisfied.
-This is done by ensuring that the gems you need are present in the development, staging and the production.
+This is done by ensuring that the gems you need are present in the development, staging and production.

 Setting up a Bundler